intikhabalam/SPE/README.md

 Step 1: Enable SharePoint Containers on your SharePoint Online tenant

-This is enabled by default on all tenants.
-You cannot see this unless you are the global admin of a tenant see: Pre-Requsites
+This is now enabled by default on all tenants.
+You cannot see this menu unless you are the global admin of a tenant see: Pre-Requsites

 Step 2: Create App Registration